yvoronoy/m2install/README.md

 #Magento 2 Bash Install/Restore Script
-This script is designed to simplify the installation process of Magento 2 and rapid deployment of merchants code and DB dumps.
+This script is designed to simplify the installation process of Magento 2 and rapid deployment of merchant code and DB dumps.

-m2install can be helpfull tool for support teams and teams who often needed install or deploy merchants backups or dumps.
+m2install can be a helpful tool for support teams and teams who often need to install or deploy merchant backups or dumps.

-The main purpose of this script is run a m2install, wait a bit and get a working magento instance.
+The main purpose of this script is run m2install, wait a bit and get a working magento instance.
 Don't waste time on routine operations.

-If you have any issues please report it to https://github.com/yvoronoy/m2install/issues
+If you have any issues please report them to https://github.com/yvoronoy/m2install/issues

-##What m2install exactly can to do?
+##What can m2install exactly do?
  - Can automatically restore backup files created by
   - `php bin/magento setup:backup --code --db`
  - Can automatically restore support dumps created by Enterpsie Support Tool